Sri Lanka by Local Rail

 Overnight: EKHO Ella or Similar (B, L)

-After an early breakfast and checkout, we’ll travel by road to Badulla again, arriving in time to board the 9:00am Ella Odyssey First Class train to Nanu Oya.
+After an early breakfast and checkout, we’ll transfer to the Ella Railway Station and board the Ella Odyssey First Class train to Nanu Oya.
 This scenic train journey is often considered one of the most beautiful in South Asia, winding through lush green tea estates, past cascading waterfalls, and through numerous tunnels.
 It’s a journey that has become a must-do for many visitors, offering breathtaking views at every turn.

-After a leisurely lunch and indulgent High Tea, the rest of the day and evening is yours to enjoy at your own pace.
+After an indulgent High Tea, the rest of the day and evening is yours to enjoy at your own pace.
 Spend some time exploring the hotel’s magnificent gardens, take a refreshing swim in the stunning indoor pool, or enjoy a peaceful walk through the nearby Queen Victoria Park.

 Following lunch, we’ll explore more colonial-era buildings, including The Hill Club, Jetwing St. Andrews, and the Nuwara Eliya Post Office.
-If you missed it yesterday, you’ll also have time to wander through the beautiful Victoria Gardens.
+If you missed it yesterday, you’ll also have time to wander through the beautiful Queen Victoria Park.

 The evening is free for you to relax and enjoy at your leisure.